 - They have unusually intimate workplaces that function like little societies, striving to address their employees needs—creative, emotional, spiritual, and social, as well as economic.
 Southwest Airlines’ Herb Kelleher refers to this as “caring for people in the totality of their lives.”
 These companies represent the ultimate expression of a business as a social institution.

 So how do you balance the bottom line and the broader public good?
-I believe that the privately held companies that answer that question deeply will likely outperform their peers … and that their owners will get closer to realizing their own definitions of success.
+Privately held companies that answer that question deeply will likely outperform their peers … and that owners will get closer to realizing their own definitions of success.